m4ktub/m4ktub.ws/source/_posts/2016-01-29-pony-actor-model.md

 This does not count getting the resources for the application but that's also part of the API which you can scale and optimize with cache.

+It's a little more complex to develop and maintain.
+You have to to use a lot of simple patterns the communication between server and client.
+But simple patterns and a explicit interface still keep things predictable and manageable.

 Micro Services
 --------------